-Gunn oscillators or transferred electron device oscillators are a cheap source of microwave power and comprise of Gunn diode or transferred electron device (TED) as their major component.
-In these devices, the Gunn diode will be placed in a resonant cavity and comprises of two major components viz., (i) A DC bias and (ii) A tuning circuit.
+A Gunn Diode Oscillator (also known as a Gunn oscillators or transferred electron device oscillator) are a cheap source of microwave power and comprise of Gunn diode or transferred electron device (TED) as their major component.
+They perform a similiar funciton as Reflex Klystron Oscillators.
+In Gunn oscillators, the Gunn diode will be placed in a resonant cavity.
+A Gunn oscillator is comprised of two major components: (i) A DC bias and (ii) A tuning circuit.

 This results in the generation of sustained oscillations till the DC bias is present while preventing the growth of oscillations.
 Further, the amplitude of the resultant oscillations will be limited by the limits of the negative resistance region as evident from Figure 1.

 In the case of Gunn oscillators, the oscillation frequency primarily depends on the middle active layer of the gunn diode.
 However the resonant frequency can be tuned externally either by mechanical or by electrical means.
 In the case of electronic tuning circuit, the control can be brought about by using a waveguide or microwave cavity or varactor diode or YIG sphere.